 Those customs will be part of the new picture, and nobody knows whether those will remain forever or not.
 So we better make a long-term plan.
-With that, we can achieve more significance, remain relevant, and even transform ourselves with durable success.
+With that, we can achieve more significance, remain relevant, and even transform ourselves with long-lasting success.
 If we can’t keep up with such a lifestyle, there is a chance that our presence won’t last.

-Deconstruct old system
+2. Deconstruct old system

 Pandemic forces us to replace rules, regulations, and habits that we glorified in the past.
 Let’s say a 9-5 WFO routine.
 We have all had to acknowledge the benefits of flexible working, and to the naysayers’ surprise, it works pretty well.
 In many cases, WFH is more efficient.
 We have all clawed back time that was sacrificed to the daily commute, and despite the challenges of home educating, the benefits to parents have been indisputable.

-Improve tech-centered experience
+3. Improve the tech-centered experience

 The transformation within our tools certainly can protect us because there will be an excess challenge in the future.
-It is also important to know that something critical to our daily use won’t work on old hardware anymore, and the stuff we were using is suddenly too slow.
+It is also essential to know that something critical to our daily use won’t work on old hardware anymore, and the stuff we were using is suddenly too slow.

-Set the screen-life balance
+5. Set the screen-life balance

 To make this easier, we can create a list of off-screen activities that make us feel good in the new normal situation.
 For example: going for a walk, meditating or praying, playing an instrument, cooking, or reading a book.
 All in all, despite this extraordinary circumstance, doing an outdoor activity and making a close bonding with our friends are still relevant.